pengxingang/PocketXMol/process/process_raw_steps.md

 # Step 2: Process raw data
 The following steps are required to process the raw data files.
-The python commands for each database should be run in order.
+The Python commands for each database should be run in order.
 ## GEOM-Drug (geom)
 Run
 ```bash